gabrielesanticchi/Skeletal-Tracking-Starter-Kit/docs/POSES.md

   - X: Horizontal (pitch length direction)
   - Y: Horizontal (pitch width direction)
   - Z: Vertical (height above ground)
+  - (0,0,0): represents the center of the football pitch, ground floor.
+    - (10,0,0): represents a shift of 10m towards right direction, along the length of the pitch.
+    - (0,10,0): represents a shift of 10m towards top direction, along the width of the pitch.
+    - (0,0,10): represents a shift of 10m towards height direction, along the vertical axis.

 #### 4. `betas` - Shape Parameters
 - **Shape**: `(num_subjects, 10)`